gooh/gooh.github.com/_posts/2011-10-30-Why-the-PSR0-classloader-does-not-belong-into-SPL.md

 In case you dont know what the [PSR Group][2] is, here is some background

-&gt; In the mid of 2009, several lead developers started an initiative called PHP &gt; Standards Group (aka.
-Framework Interoperability Group), which is mainly focused &gt; on interoperability between different Open Source projects.
+> In the mid of 2009, several lead developers started an initiative called PHP Standards Group (aka.
+Framework Interoperability Group), which is mainly focused on interoperability between different Open Source projects.

 Let's not discuss whether it was a good idea to adopt the name PHP Standards Working Group although they are not in the position to define anything official for PHP at all.